 Incorporating Interactive and Contemplative Worship into Youth Ministry

 It all started with a simple quest to find a meaningful way to wrap up a series we had been doing on the life of David.
-I randomly found a prayer station experience based entirely on his life while doing an internet search.
+I randomly found a prayer station experience, based entirely on his life, while doing an internet search.
 I gathered the supplies and prayed for the best.
 I had no idea what to expect.
 I wasn’t sure if the students would enjoy it or think I was totally crazy.
 They LOVED it!
 Students that I had never seen spend time in prayer and students that I didn’t know had that much focus were totally into it.
-Our students spent an hour in focused, solitary, quiet prayer that evening and my mind was blown.
+Our students spent an hour in focused, solitary, quiet prayer that evening.
+My mind was blown.
 What was it about this experience that spoke to our students?
-I went on a sort of quest of my own to try to figure it out.
+I went on a sort of quest to try to figure it out.
 Since that time, we have done many different types of interactive worship, experiential prayer and contemplative worship elements with our students and they honestly beg for more.
 Here are a few things I have discovered that I hope may help you to get more hands on in your youth worship experiences.

 Let’s face it.
 Students are super busy.
-And as much as we would like to think it does, quiet alone time with Jesus doesn’t always make it to the top of their priority list.
-Their world is filled with voices talking to them, over-connectedness, lack of meaningful connectedness, stress and just a general sense of busyness.
+And as much as we would like to think it does, quiet and alone time with Jesus doesn’t always make it to the top of their priority list.
+Their world is filled with multiple and competing voices, over-connectedness, lack of meaningful connectedness, stress and a general sense of busyness.
 If all we offer in our worship times is singing and preaching, then we run the risk of becoming part of the problem.
 Students long for a chance to step out of the chaos that surrounds them and connect with Jesus on a personal level.
-We have the opportunity to offer them a time and space where they can disconnect from the world around them and focus solely on God, which is something they may not have yet figured out how to do on their own.
-When we do it in a way that is focused, interactive and meaningful, we will reach them in a totally new way.
+We have the opportunity to offer them a time and space where they can disconnect from the world and focus solely on God.
+This is something many have not yet figured out how to do on their own.
+When we provide a focused, interactive and meaningful experience, we will reach them in a totally new way.
 This is what has our students continuously requesting us to add more interactive worship nights.
 It’s the opportunity to focus on Jesus in a world that rarely gives them time to do that.

 Not sure if your students are ready for a full on, hour-long prayer experience?
 Try adding small elements to your worship times instead.
-For example, if you are doing a service on Jesus’ sacrifice on the cross, students could come forward and nail a nail into a cross as a reflection or response time after a message.
+For example, if you are doing a service on Jesus’ sacrifice on the cross, students could come forward and hammer a nail into a cross as a reflective response to the message.
 Or, try adding personal reflection journals to your small group time with prompts that relate to the lesson.
 This is a great, but small, way to get students praying and reflecting.
-There are so many things you could add to your worship times that will get students experiencing God in real, personal and profound ways and sometimes the most simple, small thing can have the biggest impact.
+There are so many things you could add to your worship times that will get students experiencing God in real, personal and profound ways.
+Sometimes the most simple, small thing can have the biggest impact.

-I think a lot of times we tend to write off anything traditional when it comes to student worship experiences out of fear that they will find it boring or not relevant.
-We are always looking for things that are as contemporary as possible, but I have found that students actually crave traditional elements because they really haven’t been offered to them.
+I think a lot of times we tend to write off anything traditional when it comes to student worship experiences.
+We fear that student will find the traditional boring or not relevant.
+We are often looking for things that are as contemporary as possible.
+However, I have found that students actually crave traditional elements.
+Why?
+Because they really haven’t been offered to them!
 What they don’t want are traditions that lack meaning.
 Show them the meaning behind what they are doing and how it affects their faith and they will be on board.

-Doing creeds, lectio divina, responsive readings and things like stations of the cross, in creative, meaningful ways that bring tradition with a touch of the contemporary creates a blend that can be powerful.
-Make them hands on and you will have a home run.
+Reciting creeds, Lectio Divina, responsive readings, and things like Stations of the Cross, in creative, meaningful ways bring the traditional and contemporary together in a powerful blend.
+Make these spiritual practices hands on and you will have a home run.

-In our student ministry, we had been reserving special prayer experiences for just a few times a year during our weekly youth worship service or during a retreat to line up with the retreat theme, but, we have found that this isn’t enough for our students.
+In our student ministry, we had been reserving special prayer experiences for just a few times a year during our weekly youth worship service or during a retreat to line up with the retreat theme.
+However, we have found this isn’t enough for our students.
 At the end of the year, we did a survey with our students to help us plan for the coming year, and the number one suggestion they had for improving worship was to do more interactive worship.
 So, our plan moving forward is to have one special, interactive night of worship every other month.
-In addition to that, we are trying to be more intentional about adding either contemplative or interactive worship elements to each of our youth worship services, so they won’t only be relying on special worship events to experience God in more hands-on ways.
+In addition to that, we are trying to be more intentional about adding either contemplative or interactive worship elements to each of our youth worship services.
+This will assure that they won’t rely only on those special worship events to experience God in a more hands-on way.